 Cornell University’s Product Management Certificate Program equips learners with the skills needed to develop and manage products end-to-end.
 Over six courses, students will cover topics such as product hypothesis development and user personas, product vision and goals, roadmapping, analytics and iteration, prototyping and engineering, and execution.
 Cornell University’s flexible, online program is personally developed by the university’s faculty and is designed to complement learners’ professional schedules.

 The Institute of Product Leadership offers a digital learning course that covers the fundamentals of product management.
 Conducted via live seminars, the two-week course teaches students a broad range of skills including values proposition design, design thinking and hypothesis validation, Agile user stories, personas and scenarios, and marketing and launch planning.
 The course is intended for project managers, software developers, marketing professionals and more.

 Imperial College London Business School’s Brand & Product Strategy Program

-What they offer: Imperial College London Business School's Brand & Product Strategy Program is suitable for those wishing to broaden their knowledge of brand and product strategy.
+Imperial College London Business School’s Brand & Product Strategy Program is suitable for those wishing to broaden their knowledge of brand and product strategy.
 The online, seven-week program covers a variety of topics such as product extension and leveraging strategies, product architecture development, brand and product promotions, and business identity management.
-The program is comprised of coding and A/B testing exercises as well as real-world case studies.
+The program consists of coding and A/B testing exercises, as well as real-world case studies.

-What they offer: Highbrow offers an online, introductory course to product management.
+Highbrow offers an online, introductory course to product management.
 Learners are delivered five-minute daily lessons by email over the course of 10 days, which cover topics including the core disciplines of product management, tradeoffs, launching, metrics and strategy and vision.
-Those who sign up for a Highbrow membership gain access to a catalogue of over 250 courses.
+Those who sign up for a Highbrow membership gain access to a catalog of over 250 courses.

 The 280 Group